-Queen Anne’s reputation is unabashedly high achieving and competitive, but there’s also huuuuge extra curricular element.
+Queen Anne’s reputation is unabashedly high achieving and competitive, but there’s also a huuuuge extra curricular element.
 Early riser?
 Morning swim sessions are one way to wake up.
 Fancy yourself as the next Oti Mabuse?
 Dance is really popular and offers all styles from ballet and tap to street dance.
-If your child is an unashamed nerd or keep in their own lane, you still have options – animation (above), astronomy club, climate change, flippin current affairs society and there’s even a club for aspiring doctors to apply for med school!
+If your child is an unashamed nerd or likes to keep in their own lane, you still have options – animation (above), astronomy club, climate change, flippin current affairs society and there’s even a club for aspiring doctors to apply for med school!
 Not a one-size fits all, but something for everyone.

 It’s swapped girl power for brain power – hitting the headlines (and sparking a parliamentary debate) after it trialled later school start times for Y12s, all part of Queen Anne’s research programme.
 Ready for the science bit?
 BrainCanDo is a QAS-led initiative to understanding the teen brain, translating the latest psychology and education neuroscience research into teaching that benefits the girls – causing a positive ripple on results, health and wellbeing.

 For such a innovative, modern school, it’s not at the expense of tradition.
 Scarlet cloaks are still worn on high days and holidays and you’ll see the red army at opening mornings and church services.

 The peer mentor system is a superb support for younger students and creates a real sense of community – but it does mean the older girls can become a grandma at the tender age of 16 (in name only, in case you were wondering).
 There’s also the annual end-of-term Bust-Up.
 A chance for staff and pupils to blow of steam with some fancy-dress fun.
 You’ll need to sharpen your elbows to get anywhere near the mirror on that day.

 WRAP AROUND CARE